Transform Plain Shelves with These Before-and-After Bookcase Makeover Ideas

 Two bookcases wrap around the corner to host tableware and collectibles in this dining room.
 Connect the adjacent legs with a screw, then secure the bookcases to the wall with L brackets.
 To apply the crown molding, measure the perimeter of the joined bookcases, and cut the crown molding to fit with 45-degree miter cuts.
 Attach molding with pin nails.
 Adhere textured wallpaper to the back of the shelves for a custom look.

 Gather glasses and bottles of wine, liquor, and mixers in this boozy bookcase.
 Make nonparallel 45-degree miter cuts to the short ends of one of the extra shelves and angle it inside the bookcase, using screws to secure one end to the middle shelf and the other to the unit's side.
 Do the same for shorter shelf segments.
-Cover shelves with adhesive cork to prevent items from shifting, and install stemware holders to the underside of the shelf.
+Cover shelves with adhesive cork ($7, Hobby Lobby) to prevent items from shifting, and install stemware holders to the underside of the shelf.

 A petite storage-desk combo works when office space is scarce.
 Smart organization and a consistent color scheme of gray and brass keep this open storage from looking cluttered.
 Stash and stow documents in style with felt pockets.
 Nailhead trim on the shelf edges gives a sophisticated metallic finish.

 Formerly at home in the living room, one of the quirky bookshelves finds new life as a storage staple in the family's nursery.
 Fresh white paint and orange patterned wallpaper on the back of the bookcase update the unit.
-Colorful accessories emphasize the playful theme of the quirky reading nook.
+Colorful accessories emphasize the playful theme of the reading nook.

 Gone are the days of big, bulky televisions, and so should be the giant armoires that housed them.
 Other than a few fashionable features, including crown molding and decorative panels, this dated design needed a complete overhaul.
+The finished look features contemporary styling and added function for modern-day needs.

 To modernize the antiquated armoire, add shelves to the upper cabinet and replace the scalloped kickplate with a straight board.
 Finish with a coat of creamy yellow paint and shiny brass hardware.
-Bonus!
-An existing hole cut out of the back can be used to power up a charging station.
+Bonus: An existing hole cut out of the back can be used to power up a charging station.

 Even though this bookcase is unfinished and bare, it features a strong profile and architectural details like crown molding and fluted trim, making it a perfect candidate for a makeover.
+Discount stores, flea markets, and garage sales are perfect places to find an unfinished bookcase that's ready to be transformed.
+On the following slides, see how this plain bookcase was updated in three different styles.

 Pull the shade on unsightly essentials while showing off your organized storage bins.
 Start by giving the bookcase a rich color with a deep ebony gel stain finish.
 To create the handy shade, purchase a linen roller shade to fit in the width of the bookcase then install the hardware on the inside edges of the frame.
 Finish off the shade pull with a decorative finial or tassel.

+When refreshing old furniture, think beyond the piece's original purpose to create a new one-of-a-kind furnishing.
+Items typically used in the living room, for example, can find new function in the laundry room.
 After years of being the focus of the family room, this rundown entertainment center was converted into a handy laundry station.

 A bright new finish teamed with well-placed hooks and shelves gives new life to a has-been entertainment center.
 To make the laundry station even more efficient, a folded ironing board, mounted at just the right height, tucks away when not in use.
 Hang all the freshly ironed clothes on a clothing bar installed in the tallest section of the unit to keep shirts wrinkle-free.
 The bar doubles as a spot to drip-dry delicates.